n00b69/woa-polaris/guide/1-partition.md

 >
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnF1).
 >
->
 > Do not run all commands at once, execute them in order!
 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

-> [!IMPORTANT]
-> Make sure you use the provided TWRP Recovery throughout this whole tutorial as this will make it easier for you.
->
-> If you don't use it and you face any errors, consider it your fault and consider yourself alone if you try asking for support as you have deferred from the main guide.

 #### Flash TWRP recovery
 > Open a CMD window inside the platform-tools folder, then (while your phone is in fastboot mode) run